mikcsabee/handball/README.md

 npm install
 ```

-3) Start the database
+3a) Start project with Docker
 ```
 docker-compose up
 ```

-3) Start the project
+3b) Start the project with local node (make sure that the `ormconfig.json` is correct)
 ```
 npm start
 ```